May, 2019

 It was another great day. 🙂 I have one more full day here before I head home.
 I’ll share a few photos from my final day in the next post.

 ADDITION: I forgot to add this one map (below) into the blog above.
 It’s a map of all Ahtanum State Forest land.
 The state forest land is blue/teal, everything else is white.
 You can see Yakima on the very right edge of the image.
-It’s interesting how the state forest land, on the left hand side of the map, becomes teal-colored blocks of land interspersed with white blocks of land that are evidently owned/managed by someone other than the State of Washington.
+It’s interesting how the state forest land, on the left hand side of the map, becomes teal-colored blocks of land interspersed with white blocks of land that is evidently owned/managed by someone other than the State of Washington.
 I saw only a very tiny teeny portion of this large state forest.
 Interesting names of ridges and such in the area: Short and Dirty Ridge, Rattlesnake Ridge, Nasty Creek Flats, Poison Canyon (gotta be a story behind that one!).

 Those campgrounds look really beautiful, especially the campsites that are next to the creek.
 Hope you get back there with your trailer one day, Ann, and explore that area more and send us photos!